laszlocph/website/_posts/2017-07-20-Is-the-one-stop-shop-Gitlab-CI-fits-all.md

 My first impressions as bullets in no particular order:

-* Nice [one-liner](https://docs.gitlab.com/omnibus/docker/#run-the-image) to start it locally with Docker.
+* Nice [one-liner](https://docs.gitlab.com/omnibus/docker/#run-the-image){:target="_blank"} to start it locally with Docker.
 Just as you'd expect it in 2017
 * Sleek UI, API keys, ssh keys, MFA all there, with nice explanations on the ui
-* Straightforward to create a new project, no different than github
+* Straightforward to create a new project, no different than Github
-* Vanity, but I'd be sad not having the activity card on my public github profile.
-Especially as I want [this](https://commitprint.com/) in my livingroom
+* Vanity, but I'd be sad not having the activity card on my public Github profile.
+Especially as I want [this](https://commitprint.com/){:target="_blank"} in my livingroom
 * Little too white, no strong strokes or contrast really, I guess I will get used to this

-If you want to get a feel for it, check out the Gitlab source code on.. well, [Gitlab](https://gitlab.com/gitlab-org/gitlab-ce/).
+If you want to get a feel for it, check out the Gitlab source code on.. well, [Gitlab](https://gitlab.com/gitlab-org/gitlab-ce/){:target="_blank"}.
 Very Meta.

 #### Gitlab Pipelines